chaosim/Talk/README.md

     AMethodOf(objectName)TakingAn(argument)

 Now an interesting consequence of this is that the period is freed up.
-So Talk goes ahead and it as the statement terminator.
+So Talk goes ahead and repurposes it.
+For what?
+As the statement terminator.

-With the period at the end, the preceding function call now becomes practically indistinguishable from an English sentence:
+Just what we needed to make our calls indistinguishable from an English sentence.
+With the period at the end, this is how the preceding function call looks:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.

-Nice, isn't it?
+Nice, right?

 ###Big picture###
-As you can guess, the primary motivation behind talk is readability.
+As you can guess, the primary motivation behind Talk is readability.
 It aims to be a language in which you can write programs that are so expressive that they are trivial to understand.
 It is partly inspired by Donald Knuth's [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming) and the language Ruby.
 It also will borrow heavily from Python syntax-wise (indentation as block marker, for example, will fit nicely in the scheme of things).

 Talk is currently a work in progress and is in an extremely early stage (actually, it's merely an idea right now) .

 ###Implementation###
 How will we match an "exploded name" invocation with a function?
-When the compiler/interpreter encounters such a function call, it starts matching it character by character with a trie of function declarations it knows about.
-It ignores spaces as long as they are not around arguments.
+When the compiler/interpreter encounters such a call, it starts matching it character by character with a trie of function declarations it knows about.
+It skips spaces as long as they are not around arguments.
 If there's a match, it compiles the call.
 Else it raises an error.

 We're currently aiming to emit Python from the compiler.
 Eventually we'll take the interpreter route.
 Let's see how it goes.